Here are all the winners from the Grammys 2022 – rolling list

 Rachel Eckroth – ‘The Garden’

-Taylor Eigsti – ‘Tree Falls’
+Taylor Eigsti – ‘Tree Falls’ – winner

 Steve Gadd Band – ‘At Blue Note Tokyo’